Asymmetric Methodological Restraint (AMR)

 The demarcation between “real convergence” (ordinary perception) and “hallucinatory convergence” (non-ordinary phenomenology) cannot be drawn by the convergence itself — it is drawn by the prior commitment to what kinds of content are admissible.
 This is not realism applied; it is realism selectively abandoned.

-Against P3 (No View from Nowhere): If all evidence is mediated by consciousness, then systematically downgrading consciousness-based evidence is self-undermining.
+Against P3 (No View from Nowhere): If all evidence is mediated by consciousness, then systematically downgrading consciousness-based evidence is methodologically self-undermining.
 We’re using consciousness to establish that consciousness isn’t evidentially significant.
+The point is not that mediation entails ontological priority — it doesn’t — but that asymmetric downgrading of the medium through which all evidence reaches us cannot be defended as neutral methodology.
+The conclusion supports evidential parity, not fundamentality.

 Against P5 (Bruteness Is Costly): Under physicalism, the existence of consciousness is a brute fact.
 Why is there subjective experience at all?
 No answer is forthcoming; it’s just an inexplicable feature of certain physical arrangements.
 Consciousness-first frameworks dissolve this particular bruteness — if consciousness is fundamental, its existence requires no further explanation.
 New questions arise (what governs dissociation? how does universal consciousness give rise to individual perspectives?) but the deepest physicalist brute fact — that there is experience at all — is no longer brute.